ansible-middleware/ansible-middleware-workshop/instructions/3-configuring-postgresql.md

 `ansible-playbook -i ./inventory/hosts postgresql.yml`

 Once this command has completed, you should be able to connect to and test the postgresql service.
 To do this, connect to the postgresql server using ssh.
 Open inventory/hosts and find the ip address listed under the pgsql group.
-Connect to this host with the command
+Connect to this host with the command (replace xxxxx with the guid of your workshop, you can find this from the previous ansible command)

-`ssh appdb1.guid.internal`
+`ssh appdb1.xxxxx.internal`

 Once connected to the postgresql server, you should be able to connect to the postgresql service using the following command: